 The first couple of weeks at Akron were easy and pleasant.
 People were helpful and taking care of me as I arrived alone.
 It all seemed a bit incredible and surreal… From the sheer idea of studying abroad (and not only abroad but in the US!), through the application process that involved lots of travelling around Poland, bureaucratic form filling and multiple exams, to the plane trip itself which started at 3 am and took 24 hours before I finally arrived at Akron-Canton airport!
 I was never so tired in my life and never as alert at the same time, trying not to get lost at various airports, asking people for directions with my broken English.

 Then it all started.
 Classes, practice every day at 3:15 pm, competition and travel nearly every weekend, physio after practice, homework, team meetings, pasta dinners… Add on top of that learning English and studying in English simultaneously, trying to organize a new place to live, a phone line, dealing with countless formalities as an international student, and most importantly, trying to perform well in every race.
 At the time, I was by far the fastest distance girl on the team.
 I felt I was running away from the other girls trying to catch me up in workouts and races.
 Instead of confidently embracing who I was and what I was capable of, I feared losing my position.
 I was not yearning to achieve more, and I didn’t really believe I could be a better runner, despite all the inspirational ‘sermons’ of Head Coach Mitchell ;-).
 I felt under enormous pressure knowing people counted on me winning races.
 Very quickly, I realized that being a foreign student-athlete was very tough going, quite literally blood, sweat and tears.
 It was hard work every day, leaving little time for anything else.
 (By the way, the tight schedule is in my view also a deliberate strategy to create a system of control).
 An ambitious and nervous person by nature, I put pressure on myself to rise to every challenge and, soon, I found myself overly worrying about everything and never being able to relax.
 I could hear the clock ticking in my ear.
 This made me stressed, anxious and robbed me of all sense of humour.
 I had issues sleeping and eating, and I was consuming huge quantities of diet coke and other sugar-free soda.
+I broke down in tears seeing a doctor for a small injury — he said I was mildly depressed and offered some pills.
+I refused.
 By Christmas, all I wished for was to hide somewhere where I could be left alone to just be.

 That is pretty much how my running heights and the toughest year of my life ended.
 I was offered to complete my studies at Akron and decided to come back after summer, but my running was never the same — basically a string of injuries and feeling emotionally drained.
 I was not able to train properly.
 I managed to complete a couple of decent races and contributed to team success and two MAC (Mid-American Conference) team titles.
 Still, individually, I did not achieve much during the rest of my 4-year running career at Akron.